A Designer’s Guide to Documenting Accessibility & User Interactions

 And yes, it is a BIG, long, demanding job.

-Accessibility checklist & Interactions Documentation Kit
+Accessibility checklists & Interactions Documentation Kit

 Wow.
 That was a lot.
 But don’t worry, if you don’t remember everything that you could document, I prepared a checklist for you.
 And some Sketch and Figma Annotation kit, to streamline your design process and save you time.
 You can now get it on my brand new shop.